Actuarial-Notes/Actuarial-Ontology/Project Guide.md

 In their Ontology 101 guide, Stanford's Protégé group suggests 3 fundamental rules of ontology design:

-> 1) There is no one correct way to model a domain— there are always viable alternatives.
+> 1) There is **no one correct way** to model a domain— there are always viable alternatives.
 The best solution almost always depends on the application that you have in mind and the extensions that you anticipate.
+>
-> 2) Ontology development is necessarily an iterative process.
+> 2) Ontology development is necessarily an **iterative process.**
+>
-> 3) Concepts in the ontology should be close to objects (physical or logical) and relationships in your domain of interest.
+> 3) Concepts in the ontology should be **close to objects** (physical or logical) and relationships in your domain of interest.
 These are most likely to be nouns (objects) or verbs (relationships) in sentences that describe your domain.

 ## Steps
-The [Ontology 101](https://protege.stanford.edu/publications/ontology_development/ontology101.pdf) defines 8 steps in building an ontology:
+The [Ontology Development 101](https://protege.stanford.edu/publications/ontology_development/ontology101.pdf) guide defines 8 steps in building an ontology:
 1. Decide **domain** and **scope**.
 2. Reuse **existing ontologies**.
 3. Enumerate **terms**.